EEMplekei/TimeseriesDB_Benchmarks/single_node/scripts/README.md

-# Scripts Explanation:
+# Single Node Scripts Explanation:
-This folder contains python scripts mainly for ploting the benchmarks about the two compared databases.
+This folder contains python scripts mainly for plotting the benchmarks about the two compared databases.
 In this file we will provide a brief explanation for each script and its utility.
+These scripts use the performance data for the single node deployment.

 ## measure_db_size_parametrizable:
 * To run this script, execute the following command: